 Investing in mutual and index funds

-Mutual funds can reduce risk through diversification.
+Mutual funds combine money from multiple investors and use it to invest in a variety of securities such as stocks, bonds, and other assets.
+This can reduce risk through diversification.
 Even if some companies in a fund decline in value, others could rise, offsetting each other.
 In addition, mutual funds can be a relatively low-cost and straightforward way to get into the stock market.

 Mutual funds come in a range of flavors.
 One significant difference is whether fund management is active or passive.
-As this article shows, active managers try to outperform the market.
-Actively managed funds tend to have higher expenses, as you're paying for the manager's expertise.
+Active managers try to outperform the market.
+Actively managed funds tend to have higher expenses than passively managed funds, as you're paying for the manager’s expertise.

 “All the academic research suggests index funds outperform actively managed funds after fees and taxes,” Miller says.

 Robo-advisors offer a newer way to invest in stocks, money market funds, and other assets.
 Instead of relying on a human to manage the fund, they use a computer algorithm to decide how to invest.
 You may not get as much human interaction as you might expect from a human manager, but the trade-off is typically lower management fees.

 A significant goal for most investors is saving for retirement.
 Common ways to save for retirement are through 401(k) or 403(b) plans, which are offered by employers, and Individual Retirement Accounts, or IRAs.

 Your investment options for your 401(k) plan are determined by your employer.
 Many offer a range of mutual funds.
 In deciding how to invest, compare the net expense ratio, says Mike Schupak, CFP, with Schupak Financial Advisors in Jersey City, New Jersey.
 Typically, you'll want to stick with reputable funds with lower expense ratios.